qinodes/stoker/README.md

 stoker status
 ```

-`stoker add` is the job submission step and creates a DRAFT job.
-Use the
+`stoker add` is the job submission step and first creates a DRAFT job.

-returned `JOB_ID` with `stoker commit` to add it to the queue.
-Jobs run one at
+Use the`JOB_ID` printed by the command with `stoker commit` to add it to the queue.
-a time in queue order.
+Jobs run one at a time in queue order.

+`--user` is a logical owner label for Stoker, not an operating-system account
+or an authentication mechanism.

 ### Command reference